thopiekar/airmap-platform-sdk/README.md

   }
 }
 ```
-Bootstrap a configuration by running:
+After building and installing AirMap, bootstrap a configuration by running:
 ```
 airmap init
 ```